Keep the fear out of fright night

 “If you are planning to go out trick or treating, please never go out alone, stay in well-lit areas, consider wearing bright clothing to stay safe against any traffic and do not go inside strangers’ houses.”

-There will be increased patrols over the Halloween and Bonfire Night season, and officers are working with partner agencies and local businesses to ensure that celebrations are safe and enjoyable for all.
+There will be increased patrols over the Halloween and Bonfire Night season, and officers are working with partner agencies and local businesses to ensure crime is prevented and that celebrations are safe and enjoyable for all.
 This year Suffolk Constabulary was rated as ‘Good’ at preventing crime after an inspection by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services.

 Retailers across the county are being encouraged to restrict the sale of eggs and flour to young people in the run up to Halloween, and are being reminded of the legal requirements when it comes to selling fireworks as Bonfire Night is the following week.